Date and place of birth: 22/12/1989, Plymouth

-Diagnosed at birth with multiple epiphyseal dysplasia, which affects the growing ends of the bones, David was also affected by Fallows tetralogy, a congenital heart defect, and had open heart surgery as a baby.
+Diagnosed at birth with multiple epiphyseal dysplasia, which affects the growing ends of the bones, David was also affected by Fallows tetralogy, a congenital heart defect, and had open-heart surgery as a baby.
 Table tennis has provided him with an outlet for his competitive spirit and also helped him to overcome the physical problems caused by his condition.

 “Table tennis is a sport I can play without too many limitations,” he explains, “but it is something I can compete at alongside able-bodied people.
 It was good for rehabilitation from all the operations I had as a child and now it keeps me active and driven to stay fit and healthy.
 The main thing is that it has given me such a great opportunity to achieve something massive in life – without this, those tough times would have been a lot harder for sure.”

-Take 5 with David:
+Take 5 With David:

 Most admired sportsman – Roger Federer, David Beckham

-Three famous people you would like to have a drink with – Mila Kunis, Natalie Portman, Emma Watson – for obvious reasons!
+Three famous people, you would like to have a drink with – Mila Kunis, Natalie Portman, Emma Watson – for obvious reasons!

-Person who has influenced you most – my dad for inspiring me to play table tennis and my mum for helping me through thick and thin
+A person who has influenced you most – my dad for inspiring me to play table tennis and my mum for helping me through thick and thin

 Sporting event you would most like a ticket for – FIFA World Cup